joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 ### What is it?

-Fundamentally, it's his note taking system designed to [help insights accumulate](https://notes.andymatuschak.org/Evergreen_note-writing_helps_insight_accumulate) by making notes [useful and worth building on top of](https://notes.andymatuschak.org/Evergreen_notes).
+Fundamentally, it's a note taking system designed to [help insights accumulate](https://notes.andymatuschak.org/Evergreen_note-writing_helps_insight_accumulate) by making notes [useful and worth building on top of](https://notes.andymatuschak.org/Evergreen_notes).

 In traditional note taking systems, you spend most of your time pigeonholing notes into categories (you'll still probably have trouble finding them) and coalescing duplicates (to keep yourself sane).